dapr/docs/howto/setup-pub-sub-message-broker/setup-azure-servicebus.md

     value: <REPLACE-WITH-AUTO-DELETE-ON-IDLE-IN-SEC> # Optional.
 ```

+> __NOTE:__ The above settings are shared across all topics that use this component.

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here](../../concepts/secrets/README.md)

 ## Apply the configuration